K. C. Singh Baba

-Rajadhiraj Karan Chand Singh Baba (born 29 March 1947) is current Maharaja of Kumaon also an Indian politician who was a member of the 14th and 15th Lok Sabha of the Parliament of India.
+Rajadhiraj Karan Chand Singh Baba (born 29 March 1947) is current titular Maharaja of Kumaon also an Indian politician who was a member of the 14th and 15th Lok Sabha of the Parliament of India.
 He represented the Nainital-Udhamsingh Nagar constituency of Uttarakhand and is a member of the Indian National Congress (INC) political party.

 He is a graduate of St.Joseph's College in Nainital.
 Currently he stays in Kashipur Fort, Kashipur.